227.7103-10 Contractor identification and marking of technical data to be furnished with restrictive markings.

 (2) The procedures for correcting minor informalities shall not be used to obtain information regarding asserted restrictions or an offeror's suggested asserted rights category.
 Questions regarding the justification for an asserted restriction or asserted rights category must be pursued in accordance with the procedures at 227.7103-13 .

 (3) The restrictions asserted by a successful offeror shall be attached to its contract unless, in accordance with the procedures at 227.7103-13 , the parties have agreed that an asserted restriction is not justified.
 The contract attachment shall provide the same information regarding identification of the technical data, the asserted rights category, the basis for the assertion, and the name of the person asserting the restrictions as required by paragraph (d) of the solicitation provision at 252.227-7017 .
-Subsequent to contract award, the clause at 252.227-7013 , Rights in Technical Data–Noncommercial Items, permits the contractor to make additional assertions under certain conditions.
+Subsequent to contract award, the clause at 252.227-7013 , Rights in Technical Data–Other Than Commercial Products and Commercial Services, permits the contractor to make additional assertions under certain conditions.
 The additional assertions must be made in accordance with the procedures and in the format prescribed by that clause.

 (4) Neither the pre- or post-award assertions made by the contractor, nor the fact that certain assertions are identified in the attachment to the contract, determine the respective rights of the parties.
 As provided at 227.7103-13 , the Government has the right to review, verify, challenge and validate restrictive markings.